prashantchikhalkar/MOOC/learning-kali-linux/README.md

  -> Reviewing the tools. - In progress

+  -> Nikto - completed - using nikto to check webserver for vulnerabilities.

- -> Nikto - in progress
+  -> openvas - In progress